Mason Filippi: IMSA Michelin Pilot Challenge

-For the 2020 Michelin Pilot Challenge season, it was announced that Filippi would stay with Bryan Herta Autosport (with Curb-Agajanian) but would become Michael Lewis' co-driver in the number 98 Hyundai Veloster N TCR.
+For the 2020 Michelin Pilot Challenge season, it was announced that Filippi would stay with Bryan Herta Autosport (with Curb-Agajanian) but would become Michael Lewis' co-driver in the No. 98 Hyundai Veloster N TCR.
 The pair came in fourth in the season's first race at the Daytona International Speedway.
 The next race in the series was scheduled for March 2020, but was postponed due to the COVID-19 pandemic.
 In the meantime, Filippi competed in the IMSA iRacing Pro Series before the Michelin Pilot Challenge returned in July 2020.
 Filippi and Lewis secured two victories in the 2020 season, one at Virginia International Raceway and the other at Road Atlanta.
 They finished in third place overall with 273 points.

-For the 2021 Michelin Pilot Challenge season, Filippi is part of the Hyundai USA/ Bryan Herta Autosport Team Driver to drive for Copeland Motorsports in the TCR class.
-He will drive the number 51 Hyundai Veloster N TCR with co-driver AJ Muss.
+For the 2021 Michelin Pilot Challenge season, Filippi was part of the Hyundai USA/ Bryan Herta Autosport Team Driver to drive for Copeland Motorsports in the TCR class.
+He would drive the No. 51 Hyundai Veloster N TCR with co-driver AJ Muss.

+IMSA WeatherTech SportsCar Championship

+In January 2026, DXDT Racing announced that Filippi would be joining the team's driver lineup for the entirety of the 2026 season.
+Filippi's co-drivers for the endurance races were Salih Yoluç, Charlie Eastwood, with IndyCar ace Scott McLaughlin joining the lineup for the season opening Rolex 24 Hours of Daytona.
+Filippi would be joined by former Bryan Herta Autosport teammate Robert Wickens for the sprint races.